This post was originally written in February 2020 and is being occasionally updated.

 Notable bells and whistles: You can import your own content to study, including the sound portion (for instance, a text of a song and the accompanying mp3 file; or a text of a book along with its audiobook version).
 The platform works with videos as well, as long as you possess the script.
 The text-to-speech engine is available even if you do not have the full audio accompanying the text; it is also used for all reviews.
 There are options to integrate your studies with other tools, such as flashcard deck building, etc.

-Pet peeves and drawbacks: (The first two issues may not be much of a problem for major European languages, which I am yet to try in the tool.)
-For languages with non-phonemic orthography, the text-to-speech engine is maddeningly inconsistent and even borderline detrimental to studies.
-Translation comes primarily via integration with Google Translator, which trips up on more complicated structures and turns of phrase; you often have to make use of other more trustworthy translating tools.
+Pet peeves and drawbacks: For languages with non-phonemic orthography, the text-to-speech engine is maddeningly inconsistent and even borderline detrimental to studies.
+Translation comes primarily via integration with Google Translator, which trips up on more complicated structures and turns of phrase; you often have to make use of alternative translating tools, which require extra clicks.
 There is no option to leave individual words in the “unknown” state – by default, every word that you encounter and don’t want to study becomes “known”, or you can change that default to leave every single word “unknown” unless it goes into your study deck; both of these options have drawbacks over long study periods of time.
 Speaking the language is a significant afterthought – it is entirely up to you to work some speaking into your studies.
-Spaced repetition algorithm is hard to discern when you add more new words to your study list than you can review in a vocab review session; and in any case, the review is not forced on you.
+Spaced-repetition algorithm is hard to discern when you daily add more new words to your study list than you can review in a vocab review session; and in any case, the review is not forced on you.

 Available Languages: 20 in fully developed state (including all majors), 20 more in beta.